 Well, these are the basic criteria to choose the technology stack.
 We can classify the projects based on their size and complexity.
 It is a known fact that the complexity of a project is directly proportional to its size.
 We can classify our project per below mentioned three basic categories:

-- Medium-sized projects – These are projects which demand complex technology stack with multiple layers of technologies and tool with multiple programming languages, as such projects offer better features and complex functions.
+These are projects which demand a complex technology stack with multiple layers of technologies and tools with multiple programming languages, as such projects offer better features and complex functions.
 Financial application scaled enterprise applications or financial applications can be clubbed under this category of projects.
 Such projects also require a higher degree of cross-platform integrations ability as these projects involve multiple complex systems.

 We have explored the Technology stack and have covered the factors to consider before choosing an appropriate Technology stack for our software product.
 Now we will cover certain aspects that need to be considered while selecting a technology stack.
 It is important to consider these factors as there are certain pitfalls that may expose our project to commercial risks and failures.
 Hereby, we recommend you to not rely on the following factors while choosing the technology stack.